 For example: Zeke is hurt in an auto accident.
 He has to spend $30,000 for medical treatment in the emergency room and at a chiropractor.
 His health insurer covers $27,000 of those costs.
 Zeke sues the driver that hit him and settles the case for $60,000.
 His health insurance provider exercises its right to recoup the $27,000 that it had paid out to Zeke for medical services.
 That repayment comes from Zeke’s settlement.

-Many accident victims are surprised by the concept of subrogation.
+Many accident victims are surprised when they learn of a subrogation claim.
 They see their insurer taking a significant piece of their settlement money and think that it is unfair.
 However, if there were no subrogation, then victims would receive a windfall.
 They would have their medical bills paid for by their insurer.
 Then they would recover reimbursement for their medical bills in a successful personal injury claim.

 How much can the lien take from a personal injury settlement?